 \section{Domain identification}

 To identify the domains, we check the label at each lattice site column wise.
 We start the scan from the left edge.
-That is, the column scanning is done left to right or in the increasing order of the lattice site index along the $x$ direction.
+That is, the column scanning is done left to right or in an increasing order of the lattice site index along the $x$ direction.
 During the scan, we check the label at a lattice site, say $(i, j)$.
-If the label of the site is $0$, then, it is relabelled as $k$.
+If the label of the site is $0$, then the variable $k$ is incremented by $1$, and the site is relabeled as $k$.
 This identifies the lattice site as a member of the $k$th domain and the site is linked to the path.
 This number, following earlier description, is also the sequence number of the domain.
 There is no change in the label if the lattice site is already identified as the member of a domain.
-Then, we scan the label of the right nearest neighbour lattice site $(i+1, j)$.
-If the label of this site is also $0$, then, it is relabelled as $k$.
+Then, we scan the label of the right nearest-neighbor lattice site $(i+1, j)$.
+If the label of this site is also $0$, then it is relabeled as $k$.
 This identifies the lattice site $(i+1, j)$ as a member of the same domain.
 Accordingly, we update the path to include the site.
-Then, the scan is continued to the lattice site $(i, j+1)$, the nearest neighbour above $(i, j)$.
+Then the scan is continued to the lattice site $(i, j+1)$, the nearest neighbor above $(i, j)$.
 In case the label of the lattice site $(i, j)$ is $-1$, then the scan proceeds to $(i, j+1)$.
-That is, the label of the right nearest neighbour is not checked.
-This process is repeated till the topmost lattice site of the column is reached.
-Then, we move to the next column and continue this process till the entire system is covered.
+That is, the label of the right nearest neighbor is not checked.
+This process is repeated until the topmost lattice site of the column is reached.
+Then, we move to the next column and continue this process until the entire system is covered.
 Two distinct cases arise.
 First, the left edge column, the column scanned first.
 Since, this is the starting column, domains are yet to be identified.
-And, second, the remaining columns.
-These are the columns in the bulk and the right edge column.
-To record the number of domains identified we use the variable $\kappa$.
+The second case concerns the columns in the bulk and the right edge column.
+To record the number of domains identified we use the counter $\kappa$.